Sure Dividend

 Risk Considerations

 While there have certainly been some positive developments at work for ARMOUR, there are still several risks to be concerned about.
-ARMOUR’s quality metrics have been volatile given the performance of the trust as rates have moved around over the years.
+ARMOUR’s quality metrics have been volatile, given the trust’s performance as rates have moved around over the years.
 Gross margins have moved down since shortterm rates began to rise meaningfully a couple of years ago, although it appears most of that damage has been done.

 Balance sheet leverage had been moving down slightly, but it saw an uptick again this past quarter.
 However, we do not forecast a significant movement in either direction from this point.
 Interest coverage has declined with spreads but also appears to have stabilized, so we are somewhat optimistic moving forward while keeping in mind the significant potential for volatility.